Turn a capacitive proximity sensor into a level sensor. This is ideal for tanks and vessels you cannot drill through the side for mounting.

 Water – 80

-I generally just try the sensor to determine if it will be suitable for the application.
+I generally try the sensor to determine if it suits the application.

 To get this free article, subscribe to my free email newsletter.